Ex-prosecutor locked up after guilty verdict in Hawaii

 Kealoha had an innocent man incarcerated and tried to silence her grandmother "after engaging in an outright theft of their money," Seabright said.

-"To be clear, it was her own grandmother she did this to," he said in explaining why he's concerned she would attempt to obstruct justice if she's not in custody.
+"To be clear, it was her own grandmother she did this to," he said.

 Attempting to obstruct justice is "Ms. Kealoha's bread and butter," Seabright said.